V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 How to avoid boredom ?
 - Follow your swadharma that is do which is interested to enjoyable to you
 - Enjoy simple actions in our daily day to day lifes ( Brushing your teeth, Bathing, Drinking water, cooking and eating)
-- When work is enjoyable work itself will give you rela
+- When work is enjoyable that work will start giving relaxation.
 - Go in-depth in your field like reading and understanding  the basics in your field.
+If you practise the a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDczMDg1OSwtMjEwMTk3OThdfQ==
+eyJoaXN0b3J5IjpbMTg5NjY1NTE1NywtMjEwMTk3OThdfQ==
 -->